TerrenceT-THU/Data-Sufficiency/README.md

 # plt.grid(True)
 # plt.show()
 ```
-TDS is a combination of PC and TC, which is defined as normalized PC,TC and their variations.
-Later we need to find its maximum value：
+PC and TC are the components of TDS.
+We calculate the normalized PC and TC, along with their variations.
+Then, we determine the cycle at which their combination reaches its maximum value, defining it as TDS：
 ```python
 # Calculate the average of TC and PC
 tc_avg = tc_data.mean(axis=1)